SunstriderEmu/sunstrider-legacy/doc/install_win.md

 somewhere where the config files and DLLs are available (typically, the "install directory").

-You may also want to change the working directory to the same folder to be able to run the worldserver in the visual studio debugger.
+You may also want to change the working directory of the worldserver project to the same folder to be able to easily run the worldserver in the visual studio debugger.
 (If you do don't forget to also right click the worldserver and set as startup project.)

 To change the output directories, right click the `worldserver` project, then edit Properties > Configuration Properties > Output Directory.
 Same for the